ChrisResl/redditMTGCodeScraper/README.md

 ## A script for detecting redeemable codes posted on the Magic Arena subreddit and sent to your mobile phone

 This tool utilizes the Praw framework to scrape the MTG Arena subreddit for redemption codes that can be used in the game's store.
-The script is designed to monitor the subreddit every minute and only report the codes that have not already been reported that day.
-This is necessary because the codes are redeemed quickly, and older ones are no longer relevant.
+The script is designed to monitor the subreddit every minute and only report codes that have not already been reported that day, as older ones will already be redeemed and are no longer relevant.
 To automate this process, scheduling is achieved through the use of a cron script.

 ## Setup

-* Create a Telegram bot: https://sendpulse.com/knowledge-base/chatbot/telegram/create-telegram-chatbot
+* Create a Telegram bot: https://sendpulse.com/knowledge-base/chatbot/telegram/create-telegram-chatbot <br />
-  Note the token.
+  > Note the token.
 * Create a Reddit app under https://www.reddit.com/prefs/apps Choose a name (eg. magicbot) and select "script".
 For "redirect uri" set ```http://localhost:8080``